spencermwoo/Cracking/KeePass/README.md

 We note that the third parameter (asterisk-delimited) has changed and seems to relate to the hash iterations.
 This is confirmed when we open the [python file](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py) and see that the third parameter output is [transformRounds](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py#L114).
 We conjecture that this transform rounds should be our ```17052416``` value from using the 1 Second Delay and our basic crack worked because ```60000``` is the default transformRounds.

-We test our hypothesis by manually updating our hash file to put in our expected transformRounds
+We test our hypothesis by manually updating our hash file by replacing the transformRounds value with our expected value
 ```$keepass$*2*17052416*222*5bad084314051bc38d439d3211317fdba5dca739eac923ccaa2bb21d1de5178f*835ccf2cd3db3874be7d655c1f31887248d2e7025bfd61bb5c19862a0cb0d3d8*9cc0b342fce5cfa55ec830f1443efa69*0fbe057ea7fc655800ab354cbdc3b79eaf1a6eb5fce14312e6ab450bb445d139*f6f984c16ffaedacb2aaedd70c7e54136ccc31fe78bd31c17996e0647453a6ef```

 We run hashcat again, fingers crossed.
 ```$ ./hashcat64.exe -m 13400 hash_test.hash Top207-probable-v2.txt```

-It's apparent that hashcat is running for a signficiantly longer time...
+Hashcat runs for a signficiantly longer time...

 ![alt text](hash_test/success.png)